Flone-dnb/nameless-engine/README.md

 - [ ] AI and pathfinding
 - [ ] Particle effects

-Once base renderers will be implemented I will publish a manual that contains general documentation and step by step guide for working with the engine.
+Once base renderers will be implemented I will publish a manual that contains general documentation and a step by step guide for working with the engine.
 Also once all base features will be implemented I will create a separate repository for examples and add a link to it here.

 # Setup (Build)